snorristurluson/snorristurluson.github.io/drafts/CustomSlateWidgets.md

 compiler may spend a lot of time trying to optimize.
 These macros turn optimizations off and on again.

 ### Passing properties
-In order to have the widget draw a slice, we need to add sem properties to determine its appearance.
+In order to have the widget draw a slice, we need to add some properties to determine its appearance.
 First, we add *Brush*, *Angle* and *ArcSize* to UMG widget:
 ```cpp
   UPROPERTY(EditAnywhere, BlueprintReadWrite, Category="Appearance")